 Once really cannot describe the magic of Scilly, it’s what you make of it, the sunsets, the peace, your ship rocking gently at anchor, the smell of nature and of course the beauty of your little ship and all who sail in her.
 Arrive home in Newlyn, utterly relaxed, rejuvenated and ready to take on the world once more.
 But sshhh, don’t tell everyone your secret.

-Featured in many poems and folk songs (which you might get to know during your time on board), Skye is the largest island in the Hebrides and arguably one of the most beautiful.
-The Cullin Ridge constitutes the backbone of the island; 12 km of dramatic peaks and troughs that only the most experienced outdoor enthusiasts should attempt to traverse.
-There is however, plenty more (slightly more relaxed) exploring to be done, from Viking ruins to sections of rocky coastal walking.
+Featured in many poems and folk songs, Skye is the largest island in the Hebrides and arguably one of the most beautiful.
+The Cullin Ridge makes the backbone of the island; 12 km of dramatic peaks and troughs that only the most experienced outdoor enthusiasts should attempt to traverse.
+There is however, plenty more exploring to be done, from Viking ruins to sections of dramatic coastal walking.

 Shrouded in mystery and legend, the real tale of St Kilda is, in reality, more melancholic.
 The small population of this group of islands was evacuated in 1930 due to multiple reasons such as crop failure, famine, disease, war and simply being at the mercy of the weather for months on end.
 A ghost town remains.
 However, every cloud is lined with silver, and today St Kilda is a huge nature reserve, home to a diverse fauna and flora including some endemic species such as the St Kilda Field mouse and the St Kilda Wren.